maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ignite3-node3-1     "/opt/ignite/bin/ign…"   node3               running             0.0.0.0:10302->10300/tcp, 0.0.0.0:10802->10800/tcp
 ```

+> [!important]
-> **Checkpoint #2**: All three containers should be in "running" status after executing the Docker Compose command.
+> **Checkpoint**: All three containers should be in "running" status after executing the Docker Compose command.
 If you see all three containers with "running" status, your Ignite cluster is properly started.

 ### Understanding Ignite Ports